w3f/Grant-Milestone-Delivery/evaluations/polkadotjs-nocode-plugin-ezcode_2_cruikshankss.md

 Note: Links in the above table do not include commit hashes.
 This could make sense in a no-code context.
 It's only my second evaluation, I don't know.

-## 1. Name of the grant project: Polkadot{.js} NoCode Plugin by EzCode
+## 1. Name of the grant project

+Polkadot{.js} NoCode Plugin
+by EzCode

 ## 2. Link to the open-source code/delivery
-#### How to run their code:
+> How to run their code.

-- view live source-code directly in the Bubble.io plugin demo-app editor: https://bubble.io/plugin_editor?id=1639402639641x977692461648052200&tab=tabs-4
+- View live source-code directly in the Bubble.io plugin demo-app editor: https://bubble.io/plugin_editor?id=1639402639641x977692461648052200&tab=tabs-4

-- their github with code back-ups: https://github.com/ezcodeco/Bubble-Plugin-Polkadot.js
+- P.S.
+Their GitHub has their code back-ups: https://github.com/ezcodeco/Bubble-Plugin-Polkadot.js

 ## 3. License
 Their code is MIT-licensed.